Review · Other Supplements

 Four digital files, delivered immediately after purchase:

 • The main guide.
 A PDF ebook, around 80 pages after the 2019 revamp.
-It walks through a step-by-step plan, heavy on mindset shifts, affirmations, and lifestyle tweaks.
-There are no medical citations here—it is a self-help guide, not a clinical text.
+The content walks through a step-by-step plan to stop drinking, heavy on mindset shifts, affirmations, and lifestyle tweaks.
+No medical citations, no clinical references.

 • Quick-Start Action Plan.
-A one-page checklist that boils the guide down to bullet points.
-Handy as a fridge-door reminder.
+A one-page checklist that distills the guide into bullet points.
+Useful if you want a fridge-door reminder, but adds nothing new.

 • Craving Crusher audio track.
-A 7-minute guided visualization recording.
-The production is basic—a self-recorded voiceover with soft background music.
-Some people find this kind of session calming.
+A 7-minute guided visualization/affirmation recording.
+The production quality is basic—think self-recorded voiceover with soft background music.
+Some people find this kind of thing calming; others will roll their eyes.

-No private community, no coaching, no app—just the PDFs and the audio file.
+No private community, no coaching, no app.
+Just a bundle of PDFs and an MP3.

 What it costs and how the refund works